petterhoel/blog/docs/blog/import-your-angular-scss-files-in-storybook.md

 ---
 title: Import Your Angular Scss Files in Storybook
 date: 2021-08-25
-description: How to deal with styles from external *.scss files when working with storybook
+description: How to deal with styles from global/external *.scss files when working with storybook
 tags: storybook, nx, angular , scss, sass
 author: Petter
 ---